 What a great ride today, I left Dundee around 9:30am and headed for Rorkes Drift which was only 40 odd k's away, 30 of it on dirt which was pretty good riding.
-Arrived there and did the museum which isnt that big but the thing that grabs you when your riding out there is what were they fighting about theres shitloads of room for everyone even today the population out that way is sparse to say the least.
+Arrived there and did the museum which isnt that big.The thing that grabs you when your riding out there is what were they fighting about, theres shitloads of room for everyone, even today the population out that way is sparse to say the least.
 Had an interesting time there to see where that battle took place and the hill behind the fort its hard to imagine why and how the Zulus didnt just over run them when it was 4000 to 100.

 Did think about going over to the other battlefield where the 20 000 Zulus over ran the British and killed them all but you seen one battle field you seen them all so gave it a miss.

-From Rorkes Drift I gpt back on the dirt road and instead of taking the road back to the highway I headed South East and boy im glad I did was like 70 k's of dirt road but amazing scenary and the little townships I came across were amazing, totally off the tourist map obviously.
+From Rorkes Drift I got back on the dirt road and instead of taking the road back to the highway I headed South East and boy im glad I did, dirt road amazing scenary and the little townships I came across were amazing, totally off the tourist map obviously.
 The kids and everyone was waving at me and shoutiung out I probably did a third of the trip one handed the amount of people I waved at.

 Stopped quite a few times and everytime someone would come up and say hello.
 The ride wound up and down the mountain range a few times, it really was a fantastic ride.

-While I was watching a group of girls came up they had obviously just finished school and had a chat and took their pictures and talked for awhile then thought I better get moving so hit the road.
+While I was watching a group of girls came up they had obviously just finished school and had a chat for awhile then thought I better get moving so hit the road.

 Kept driving along the dirt road for another 30k's all the while just checking out the amazing scenary stopping more than a few occassions.